plyp-us/plyp-us.github.io/README.md

 Use Git, follow the Git dev listserv, improve Git, improve Git Flow, Improve open source Git workflow CI/CD tools ... recursively Gitify everything about your professional existence.
 That includes, or maybe starts with your business intelligence gathering activities ... for your next job search OR your next talent acquistion search for your next startup OR your commitizen search for your next open source project.
 Gitify everything in your professional workflow and time management discipline ... personal habits are amenable to the infrastructure-as-code philosophy.
 Gitify everything.
 Git Your GYG.

-## AUCT.us Accelerate Negotiations
+## AUCTUS!

+Accelerate all games negotiations!
+LEAD with the drumbeat of competition.

-Play the game, understand the game, play the game better, faster, more competitively.
+When you encounter a new game ... learn the rules, maybe play the game, understand the mindset of other players in the game, play the game better, faster, at a deeper level, more competitively.

+Trade and business are one such a game.
+MASTER business and trade ... never be a crybaby if you can't play the game.
+LEARN to compete.

 Refuse to accept isolationist tendencies from crybabies ... instead push for improving the rules of the game, improving the fairness of competition ... but push for better and more competition.

 One manifestation of this is job boards ... gather intell from what people are needing in terms of talent to not only ensure that you are also stacking up those skills, but to also start understanding trends to understand the curve of the game to get a sense of where your industry will be going a year, five years, ten years from now ...
 NEVER STOP looking at the auction, but at some point it is up to you to accelerate the negotiation.
 AUCTUS!

-## Improve Your Immune Respone
+## Remove Vulnerabilities

+It is up to you to work EACH DAY at materially improving your immune response ...
+YOU can get stronger ... or you can shirk your responsiblity for your health and get weaker before you die.

 Ditch your addictions.
 Make yourself less vulnerable, more antifragile.
 Use hormesis to make yourself stronger as a result of encountering things that tried to kill you.

-## Preach minimalism
+## BE minimalism

 Minimalism is an ANTI-religion.
 It's AGAINST the foolish religion of evaluating your life based upon the things that you have and can show off to others.
 Most of the advertisements that you will see are all about the Religion of Showing Off Your Nice Things ... new cars, better homes, furnishings, insurance for stuff, retirement plans for vacations or dining, gadgets to help you be abetter gadget.